-- Names of all bacterial taxa are italicized, as in this example: Pseudomonadales (order), Pseudomonadaceae (family), Pseudomonas (genus), etc. - Some organisms that cannot be differentiated taxonomically at the level of subspecies are given the infrasubspecific designations pathovars (pv.), biovars (b.), serovars (sv.), phagovars, chemovars, and morphovars. - Vernacular names of bacteria are always set in roman lowercase (e.g., mycobacteria, salmonella, klebsiellae).
+- Names of all bacterial taxa are italicized [e.g. Pseudomonadales (order), Pseudomonadaceae (family), Pseudomonas (genus), etc.]. - Some organisms that cannot be differentiated taxonomically at the level of subspecies are given the infrasubspecific designations pathovars (pv.), biovars (b.), serovars (sv.), phagovars, chemovars and morphovars. - Vernacular names of bacteria are always set in roman lower case (e.g. mycobacteria, salmonella, klebsiellae).